ntamas/swissknife/README.rst

     1000 files.
 It is also capable of recognizing headers in the input files; these will be printed intact to the output file.

+``groupby``
+    Takes a tabular input file where one of the columns is considered a primary key, and collects entries in each row with the same primary key into a single row in the output file.

 ``remap``
     Script that can be used to remap columns of entries in a text file based on an external mapping file that maps old entry values to new